-The Plan was effective January 1, 1975 and the latest restatement and amendment date was effective January 1, 2014.
-The Plan is a defined contribution plan sponsored by Houston-Galveston Area Council (the Sponsor) for the benefit of its employees who have completed six months of service and are at least 21 years of age.
+The Plan was effective January 1, 1975 and the latest restatement and amendment date was effective December 31, 2021.
+The Plan is a defined contribution plan for the benefit of the Sponsor's employees who have completed six months of service and are at least 21 years of age.
 The Plan is subject to the provisions of Texas Government Code Title 8, Subtitle A. It is not subject to the provisions of Title I of the Employee Retirement Income Security Act of 1974 (ERISA).
-Membership in the Plan as of December 31, 2019 was 295 participants.
+Membership in the Plan as of December 31, 2021, was 320 participants.